lee-elenbaas/passing-thoughts/_posts/2016/2016-09-13-proper-procedure.markdown

 - The first step, do it yourself, is easy, just do it.
 - The second step, getting the compensation is usually easy as well, you can always do less from your side of the agreement.
 - The last part is the hard part, making the other side to accept the compensation.

-If he does not accept it it can lead to
+If the other side does not accept the compensation it can lead to him starting the cycle again, but from the other side, leading to a blow up.
+It can lead to legal arguments.